isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-04-01-post-folk-tales-from-asia.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/the_night_life_of_tree.jpg">
-A peek into a page of The Night Life of Trees.
+A peek into a page of <i>The Night Life of Trees</i>.
 One Gond legend featured is that of the Ganja plant and the Mahua tree.
 Believed to be humans before they were turned into trees, they were lovers who could not marry because they belonged to different castes.
 Refusing to be separated, the couple took their lives somewhere deep in the forest and were reborn as plants on the spot where they died.</div>

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-1/folktales/Princess_meera.jpg">
-The copy of Princess Meera found in the ACL collection.
+The copy of <i>Princess Meera</i> found in the ACL collection.
 Published in 1963, only 10 copies of the book are available in the world. </div>

 #### **Indian Handmade Books**